 - Another important trick while rolling out the crust is to touch is minimally.
 The warmth of your hands will cause the dough to warm up and you will want the dough to still be cold when it goes into the oven.

 - If you have ever made pie dough with out a pie weight you already know what a disaster the crust can turn into.
 It basically buckles and turns into a foreign looking object.
 I highly recommend to use a pie weight.
-It will just save you so much pain and agony making the crust from scratch and they run about $12-14.
+It will just save you so much pain and agony making the crust from scratch.

 - 1 ¼ - 1 ½ cups flour